 It is possible that your abusive partner does not realize that he or she has killed the intimacy between the two of you precisely because of his or her abusive behavior.

 Intimacy is for those individuals who are blessed to be in a healthy and happy relationship.
 If your marriage or a committed relationship is marred by abuse, there will be no intimacy, and probably your marriage will be sexless — unless sex is being forced which in this case is another form of abuse and is an additional assault upon your relationship.

 For many couples, — especially young ones — sexual love is one of the greatest form of intimacy.
 It is also the greatest casualty of a relationship that is emotionally or psychologically destroyed by abusive.

 If you are to have a healthy and satisfying sexual love-life, you need to have a healthy and satisfying emotional relationship that includes safety, trust, friendship, and love.

 With your partner of choice, intimacy is the goal and abuse is the obstacle.
 Remove the abuse, and intimacy has an opportunity to take root, grow, and over time blossom.

 As well, emotional intimacy cannot develop when there are anger and oppression in a committed relationship.
-Emotional safety as a prerequisite to a healthy sex life is especially true for women.
+Emotional safety is a prerequisite to a healthy sex life, this is especially true for women.
 Women need to feel emotionally connected with their partner before they can comfortably enter into a sexually intimate connection.

 Men who abuse often end up in a sexless marriage or suffer from mechanical sex that often only comes through coercion and more abuse.
 What these abusive men need to understand is that their female partner requires emotional closeness before a love-making.